zmatus/flashcards/_decks/example-deck.md

 title: Example Deck
 ---

 1a.
-Some term here
+Some term here.
 1b.
 An explanation here.

 2a.
-Another term
+Another term.
+With long details.
 2b.
 Another explanation.
 Along with some supporting information.

 3a.
 JavaScript for loop